zhifez/ld49/README.md

-# Unstable Multiverse (LD49)
+# Unstable Realms (LD49)

-A 2 to 4 players game where you try to stabilize the universe whilst protecting your realm from harm.
+A 2 to 4 players game where you try to stabilize the multiverse whilst protecting your realm from harm.